Schur indices for noncommutative reality-based algebras with two nonreal basis elements

-In searching the database of small association schemes, we find several examples noncommutative association schemes of rank $7$ that have $5$ $*$-invariant relations.
-It is possible, as Antonou and Blau do in \cite{AB19}, to construct noncommutative rank $7$ RBAs with $3$ $*$-invariant basis elements as partial wreath products of nonreal rank 3 RBAs with the noncommutative rank 5 RBAs discussed in \cite{HMX17}.
-As for noncommutative rank $7$ RBAs with only one $*$-invariant element, the above analysis shows their character table will have the form
+In searching the database of small association schemes, we find several examples noncommutative association schemes of rank $7$ whose standard basis has $2$ nonreal elements.
+It is possible to construct noncommutative rank $7$ table algebras with $4$ nonreal basis elements as wreath products of rank $3$ table algebras with $2$ nonreal elements with the noncommutative rank $5$ table algebras discussed in \cite{HMX17}, but we have neither been able to find nor rule out the existence of noncommutative rank $7$ association schemes with $4$ nonreal elements.